 Before the development of the MDDT Qualification process, the FDA evaluated tools on a case-by-case basis for each medical device submission.

 The FDA created the voluntary MDDT program to:

 - Advance innovation, by focusing on the science needed to evaluate novel technologies.

-- Improve efficiency and transparency, by facilitating use of validated and qualified tools across multiple medical device submissions and manufacturers.
+- Improve efficiency and transparency, by facilitating use of substantiated and qualified tools across multiple medical device submissions and manufacturers.

 - Encourage collaboration in developing tools and supporting evidence, to pool resources and drive increased use and acceptance of qualified tools.

-The FDA has qualified MDDTs for cardiovascular, neurology, ophthalmology, plastic surgery, automated insulin dosing, and imaging devices, as well as crosscutting tools for implanted medical devices and cybersecurity.
+The FDA has qualified MDDTs for a wide range of device types such as cardiovascular, neurology, ophthalmology, plastic surgery, automated insulin dosing, and imaging devices, as well as crosscutting tools for implanted medical devices and cybersecurity.